lylac-1/lilac/README.md

-# blank for now, just wanted the link :thumbsup:
+## will often be non working for now :thumbsup:

+## yes its nothing new, im just bored